 Arriving in Albufeira we made our way to our hotel for the next 3 nights.
 We chose Albufeira because of the ease of transportation, both trains and buses, that go in and out of that city.
 If you rent a car then you will have a lot of options of where to stay in the Algarve.
 Lagos is highly recommended as well as places to the west of that town.
 The Algarve is a beautiful spot and a good place to unwind for a few days.
 You can read more about our stay at the Algarve here.

 After our time in the Algarve we took a bus to the town of Evora for 1 night.
 There was a morning bus from Albufeira that allowed us to get to Evora in the early afternoon.
 We weren’t planning on leaving until the next afternoon so we took advantage of all the time we had here by seeing the sights within the city.
 Evora (blog in name link) can also be done as a day tour from Lisbon, but I’m glad we stayed the night here to enjoy the city in the evening, and the next morning without the crowds.
 The big highlight here is Capela Dos Ossos or Chapel of the Bones…don’t miss it!

 The next afternoon we walked to the bus station, which is less than a kilometer from the city.
 Buses run every hour from here to Lisbon so no need to worry about rushing your time here.

 Transportation in Portugal is fantastic!
 With only two weeks, and using public trains and buses, you can certainly see a lot of this gorgeous country!
-Unfortunately as I’m getting ready to post this we are dealing with a world-wide Covid-19 virus which has caused many people to cancel holiday plans and/or isolate themselves for fear of spreading the disease.
+Unfortunately as I’m getting ready to post this we are dealing with a world-wide Covid-19 virus which has caused many people to cancel holiday plans.
 I really do feel we were lucky to return home when we did, and am so thankful we were able to travel without restrictions.
 Hopefully in the near future we will all be able to enjoy discovering new places again.